CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNiaInventoryFabricAllOf.md

 `func (o *NiatelemetryNiaInventoryFabricAllOf) UnsetNetworkDeploymentStatus()`

 UnsetNetworkDeploymentStatus ensures that no value is present for NetworkDeploymentStatus, not even an explicit nil
+### GetNtpServerIpList

+`func (o *NiatelemetryNiaInventoryFabricAllOf) GetNtpServerIpList() string`

+GetNtpServerIpList returns the NtpServerIpList field if non-nil, zero value otherwise.

+### GetNtpServerIpListOk

+`func (o *NiatelemetryNiaInventoryFabricAllOf) GetNtpServerIpListOk() (*string, bool)`

+GetNtpServerIpListOk returns a tuple with the NtpServerIpList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNtpServerIpList

+`func (o *NiatelemetryNiaInventoryFabricAllOf) SetNtpServerIpList(v string)`

+SetNtpServerIpList sets NtpServerIpList field to given value.

+### HasNtpServerIpList

+`func (o *NiatelemetryNiaInventoryFabricAllOf) HasNtpServerIpList() bool`

+HasNtpServerIpList returns a boolean if a field has been set.

 ### GetNxosVniBwSitesCount

 `func (o *NiatelemetryNiaInventoryFabricAllOf) GetNxosVniBwSitesCount() int64`